fishdan/Utilities/python/README.md

-Here’s a clean, GitHub-ready **README.md** you can drop straight into the repo.
-It’s written for other writers/streamers, not LibreOffice developers.

----

 # LibreOffice Writer Livestream Timer

 A lightweight **LibreOffice Writer Python macro** that opens a **floating stopwatch + live word count window**, designed for **writing livestreams, sprints, and focus sessions**.